-If you are organizing a mall scavenger hunt I’ve got a list of ideas and considerations that you will need.
+If you are organizing a mall scavenger hunt I’ve got a list of ideas and considerations that you will need, as well as a scavenger hunt pdf.

 Scavenger hunts have been a fun activity for kids for decades.
 Put kids in a group, give them a mission and they will accomplish a lot.